InsuranceFraud.org

 Stats reveal fraud trends.
 How big is fraud? … How much damage … Progress we’re making β€” or not … What scams are happening, and why.
 Find the fraud facts β€” across all lines of insurance.

-The most recent report shows that $308.6B is stolen every year
+The Coalition’s study shows that $308.6B is stolen every year

 Did you know that $308.6B can…